Slockish v. U.S. Federal Highway Administration

 Share this Case

-In 2006 the Oregon Department of Transportation announced a project to expand U.S. Highway 26, which runs along the west coast of Oregon.
-The three tribal members alerted officials to the importance of the burial grounds as tribal members had done prior to previous government expansion plans.
-Yet this time the government refused to listen.
+In 2006, the U.S. Federal Highway Administration announced a project to expand U.S. Highway 26, which is the main highway linking Portland to Mount Hood.
+The tribal chiefs alerted government officials to the importance of the burial grounds, as tribal members had done in the past when the government announced expansion plans.
+Yet, this time, the government refused to listen.

-In direct violation of the 1987 Highway 26 Widening Agreement, state officials bulldozed the ancestral burial grounds in 2008.
-Although the government left the other side of the highway untouched, the highway expansion buried the Natives’ ancestral grave sites, destroyed sacred stone markers, and removed safe access to the sites
+In 2008, in direct violation of a 1987 Highway 26 Widening Agreement, government officials bulldozed the ancestral burial grounds.
+Although the government left the other side of the highway untouched—protecting nearby wetlands and a tattoo parlor—it buried the Natives’ ancestral grave sites, destroyed a sacred stone altar, and removed safe access to the sites.

-Chiefs Slockish and Jackson, and Carol Logan, together with the Cascade Geographic Society and the Mount Hood Sacred Lands Preservation Alliance, sued the government citing federal laws including the Religious Freedom Restoration Act (RFRA) and the Free Exercise Clause of the U.S. Constitution.
+In October 2008, Chiefs Slockish and Jackson, and tribal elder Carol Logan, together with the Cascade Geographic Society and the Mount Hood Sacred Lands Preservation Alliance, sued the government, citing federal laws including the Religious Freedom Restoration Act (RFRA) and the Free Exercise Clause of the U.S. Constitution.
 After two-and-a-half years of negotiations between the tribal members and the government, negotiations failed.

 In 2015, the tribe members returned to court to seek remedies for the destruction of their lands and ensure they are consulted before the government orders any future construction in the area.
 In October 2017, an important hearing was held in which the tribe members asked the court to find that the destruction of their sacred site substantially burdened their religious practices.
 Sadly, the tribes were denied justice when the judge ruled that the government was free to bulldoze sacred Native American burial grounds and destroy sacred artifacts without violating RFRA.